siddhantkatyan/Two-Grid-Preconditioner/README.md

 # Two-Grid-Preconditioner
-This repsoitory is an implementation of multiplicative deflated two-grid preconditioner for GMRES.
+This repository is an implementation of multiplicative deflated two-grid preconditioner for GMRES.